White Hart Lane memories and that greatest show on earth

 “Team work, courage, the refusal to acknowledge the existence of the word defeat, made Burnley the most talked of League side on Saturday night in London.

 “Burnley covered themselves with mud and glory.
 To the delirious Burnley contingent, every man in claret and blue – Blacklaw included – was a hero; and I believe that even 58,000 Tottenham supporters who defied the rain and travel difficulties had to agree with them.

 “It was a classic – a match of the season which for once lived up to its reputation.”

 The teams at White Hart Lane on that December day in 1960 were;

 Tottenham: Bill Brown, Peter Baker, Ron Henry, Danny Blanchflower, Maurice Norman, Dave Mackay, Cliff Jones, John White, Bobby Smith, Les Allen, Terry Dyson.

-Burnley: Adam Blacklaw, John Angus, Alex Elder, Walter Joyce, Jimmy Adamson, Brian Miller, John Connelly, Jimmy McIlroy, Ray Pointer, Jimmy Robson, Brian Pilkington.
+Burnley: Adam Blacklaw, John Angus, Alex Elder, Walter Joyce, Tommy Cummings, Brian Miller, John Connelly, Jimmy McIlroy, Ray Pointer, Jimmy Robson, Brian Pilkington.